Resham: Career

-From 2017 to 2019, she played the pivotal role of Sajna Sapairan (a snake charmer) in the supernatural drama series Naagin, which is Pakistan's first-ever television serial based on the subject of Ichchhadhaari Naagin.
-In an interview, she described her character in the show as a "negative character but quite glamorous.".
-In November 2018, Resham joined the cast of the romantic film Kaaf Kangana, written and directed by Khalil-ur-Rehman Qamar.
-She quit the film in the same month due to professional reasons.
+From 2017 to 2019, she played the pivotal role of Sajna Sapairan, a snake charmer in the supernatural drama series Naagin, which is Pakistan's first-ever television serial based on the concept of Ichchhadhaari Naagin.
+In an interview, she described her part in the series as a "negative character but quite glamorous.".
+In November 2018, Resham joined Khalil-ur-Rehman Qamar's written and directed romance-drama Kaaf Kangana, but quit it in the same month due to professional reasons.

-In 2019, she played the role of a spiritual woman in the television series Noor Bibi.
-The same year, she starred opposite Agha Ali in another television series titled Muthi Bhar Chahat.
+In 2019, she played the titular character of spiritual and influential matriarch in the family drama Noor Bibi.
+The same year, she starred as a headstrong lawyer opposite Agha Ali in the romance-drama Muthi Bhar Chahat.

-In 2022, she started The Legend of Maula Jatt as Maula's mother and Gunjal is based on Iqbal Masih case.
+In 2022, Resham returned to Punjabi cinema with Bilal Lashari action-drama The Legend of Maula Jatt, appearing in the special appearance of the mother Maula Jutt, the titular character of the film.
+Her next role was of a newspaper editor in the crime-thriller Gunjal, inspired by Iqbal Masih case.

 Personal life

 In June 2017, Resham announced that she would be getting married in 2018.
 Her husband was said to be a businessman in Europe and that she would also move there after her marriage.
 She denied these reports in 2019.

 In April 2018, soon after Meesha Shafi's allegations of sexual harassment against Ali Zafar, Resham supported Zafar, stating: "Ali knows the difference between friendship and harassment.
 He cannot do such a thing."